Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 Report Filters and Report Attributes
 """"""""""""""""""""""""""""""""""""

-Customized views of the usage data are created by applying report filters and report attributes to the Master Reports.
-The Standard Views specified by R5 are examples of such views.
+Customized views of the usage data are created by applying report filters and report attributes to the COUNTER Reports.
+The Standard Views of the COUNTER Reports specified by R5 are examples of such views.
 Report attributes define the columns (elements) and report filters the rows (values) included in the reports.
-For Master Reports the user can choose from specific sets of filters and attributes depending on the report, while for Standard Views the filters and attributes are pre-set except for an optional Platform filter.
+For COUNTER Reports the user can choose from specific sets of filters and attributes depending on the report, while for Standard Views of the COUNTER Reports the filters and attributes are pre-set except for an optional Platform filter.

 The filters and attributes used to create a report are included in the report header (unless the default value is used, in this case the filter/attribute MUST be omitted), for JSON reports as name/value pairs in the Report_Filters and Report_Attributes elements and for tabular reports encoded in the Metric_Types, Reporting_Period, Report_Filters and Report_Attributes elements (see :numref:`report-header` for the encoding).
 For the COUNTER_SUSHI API each filter/attribute corresponds to a method parameter with the same name in lower case (see the `COUNTER_SUSHI API Specification <https://app.swaggerhub.com/apis/COUNTER/counter-sushi_5_0_api/>`_ for details).